TrueBadr/IEEE-CS-25-BACKEND/MySQL/Research.md

 # *What is the database*
-- a database is a collection of data stored and collected in a certain way and put into a software program that saves it and allow users to `manage` and `retrieve` it called (**DBMS**) *Database Management System*.
+- a database is a collection of data stored and collected in a certain way and put into a software program that saves it and allow users to `manage` and r`etrieve` it called (**DBMS**) *Database Management System*.
 - - - - -
 # *Why does the database exists*
 - database are so important to `manage` , `retrieve` and `organize` data easily and efficiently and help user to analyze the data to extracting beneficial information from it.